-PEFSP 178-Aerobic Walking Cr: 2 Wkly hrs: 4 hours Lab
+PEFSP 178-Aerobic Walking

+Course can be offered as: PEFSP 178/278.
 Exploration of concepts for improving lifetime aerobic fitness.
 Students will walk a variety of distances and courses with sufficient stimulus to produce aerobic fitness.

-PEFSP 181-Weight Management and Exercising Wkly hrs: 2 hours Lecture, 2 hours Lab
+PEFSP 181-Weight Management and Exercising Cr: 3 Wkly hrs: 2 hours Lecture, 2 hours Lab